 MAKE THE YAKISOBA NOODLES

 Stir Fry the Mushrooms.
-Heat the remaining oil in the hot wok or pan.
+Heat the remaining oil in the hot wok or large skillet.
 Add the mushrooms and cook for 2 minutes, stirring often.

 Yakisoba Noodles, Chicken and Sauce.
 Add the noodles, cooked chicken, scallions (green onions) and prepared yakisoba sauce.
 Stir fry for 1-2 minutes to heat through.